trychlos/pwix-seo-prerender/README.md

 The usage of a `redis` instance is not mandatory for this package.

 If a `redis` connection can nonetheless be established, then `pwix:ssr` can take advantage of it to serve pages a lot faster.

+## Comparison with `server-render` Meteor package

+Meteor provides a `server-render` package which "implements generic support for server-side rendering in Meteor apps, by providing a mechanism for injecting fragments of HTML into the <head> and/or <body> of the application’s initial HTML response."

+Though documentation examples are rather React-oriented, it appears clear to me that the developer has to implement in the application the code needed to render the pages.
+Even if the templating system (React, Blaze or any one) provides some APIs, there is is some work to do to actually render the whole things.

+Contrarily, the `prerender-node` package relies on a Chromium instance which takes care of rendering both static and dynamic pages.
+At the cost of an addtionnal prerendering web service, we get the application free of any special rendering code.

 ## NPM peer dependencies